Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to hard work and effort, especially physical effort.
-The phrase does not refer to the literal application of grease to elbows but uses "elbow grease" as a metaphor for labor.
+The idiom does not refer to the literal application of grease to elbows but uses "elbow grease" as a metaphor for labor.

 Origin: